Here's our first look at Twitter Super Follows | Pocketnow

 Twitter recently announced a Super Follow feature to let the creators on its platform charge for their content.
 If you Super Follow a creator on Twitter, you’ll get perks such as supporter badge, access to paid newsletters as well as exclusive content.
 Those who pay to access someone’s content will be called Super Followers.
 Now, the first look at the feature has emerged online.

 Popular reverse engineer, Jane Manchun Wong was able to get hold of the UI for Super Follows.
-According to Wong, Super Follows program will be limited to Twitter users with at least 10,000 followers.
+According to Wong, the Super Follows program will be limited to Twitter users with at least 10,000 followers.
 These users will be required to have posted at least 25 tweets within the past 30 days, and be at least 18 years old.
 As Twitter mentioned, one of the main features of Super Follows will be bonus content.
 For example, exclusive tweets, videos, pictures, or whatever it is that they post on the platform.

 Twitter is working on Super Follows application